S. Korean minister arrested over artist blacklist allegation | Metro News

 SEOUL, Korea, Republic Of — South Korean prosecutors on Saturday arrested President Park Geun-hye's culture minister and her former top presidential adviser over allegations that they blacklisted artists critical of the government.

-Culture Minister Cho Yoon-sun and ex-presidential chief of staff Kim Ki-choon were allegedly involved in the drawing-up of a blacklist of thousands of artists and cultural figures to exclude them from government funding programs.
+Culture Minister Cho Yoon-sun and ex-presidential chief of staff Kim Ki-choon allegedly drew up the list of thousands of artists and cultural figures to be excluded from government funding programs.
 Three other top former officials have already been arrested over the allegation.

 The arrests of Cho and Kim came as the Seoul Central District Court approved prosecutors' request to arrest them for alleged abuse of power and other charges.

-The blacklist allegation surfaced as authorities widened their investigations into the explosive political scandal that led to Park's parliamentary impeachment last month.
+The blacklist allegation surfaced as authorities widened their investigations into the explosive political scandal that led to Park's impeachment in Parliament last month.
 The

+Cho resigned hours after she was arrested, and it was accepted by the prime minister, who has had the powers of the president since Park's impeachment.

+Park has faced criticism that she tried to curb free speech and

-Prosecutors accuse Park of colluding with a longtime confidante to extort tens of millions of dollars from businesses and let her meddle in state affairs although she has never had an official post.
+Prosecutors accuse Park of colluding with a longtime confidante to extort tens of millions of dollars from businesses and letting her meddle in state affairs.
 The confidante, Choi Soon-sil, and several of Park's former presidential advisers have been arrested.

-In a setback to prosecutors' investigation, the Seoul court on Thursday disapproved the arrest of Lee Jae-yong, the de-facto leader of Samsung Group which donated the largest portion of the money to two non-profit foundations controlled by Choi.
-Prosecutors wanted to arrest Lee because they believed the Samsung money was a form of bribe, but the court said there was not enough justification to arrest Lee.
+In a setback to prosecutors' investigation, a Seoul court on Thursday disapproved the arrest of Lee Jae-yong, the de-facto leader of Samsung Group which donated the largest portion of the money to two non-profit foundations controlled by Choi.
+Prosecutors believed the Samsung money amounted to a bribe, but the court said there was not enough justification to arrest Lee.

-Park, a daughter of late dictator Park Chung-hee, has faced criticism that she tried to curb free speech and